Get all the latest data for Cabo San Lucas

 What property type will give the best return in Cabo San Lucas over 5 years as of 2026?

-As of early 2026, the property type expected to give the best total return over 5 years in Cabo San Lucas is well-located condos with strong building management, proven rental desirability, and predictable HOA structures.
+As of 2026, the property type expected to give the best five-year total return in Cabo San Lucas is a well-bought townhouse or quality condo in El Tezal, Cabo Bello or Misiones.

 How will new infrastructure projects affect property prices in Cabo San Lucas over 5 years?